-You may be like me and organise your emails into many subject or archive folders.
+You may be like me and organise your emails into many subject, client-baased, or archive folders.
 Again, this can get out of hand.
-My next job is to whittle those down to more efficient descriptors.
+My next job is to whittle those down to more efficient labels.
 So that when I have gone through my burgeoning Read file, I will move each email to a re-named folder.
 Or delete it.

 Graham’s theory is that if you have only three files to move the incoming emails into, it makes decision-making and sorting much easier.
 Agonising will be reduced to a manageable level.

 If, say after a week, you look in the Read folder and email subject is no longer current or valid, then delete.
 Or move it to an archive folder.

 One of Graham’s tips is to think of a set of Ds: decide, do, delegate, defer, delete.